List of mobile network operators in the United States: Technologies used

-Three of the four largest wireless providers have standardized on 4G LTE and 5G NR as their wireless communication standards, whereas Boost Mobile uses only 5G NR.
-Of which, LTE has been deployed across their entire coverage area; however, the LTE bands used by each provider remain largely incompatible.
-Three of the four largest providers have enabled VoLTE and VoNR on their networks, while Boost uses strictly VoNR.
-AT&T, T-Mobile, Verizon, and Boost Mobile also sell SIM cards through their retail channels, both in-store and online.
+The big three wireless providers have standardized on 4G LTE and 5G NR as their wireless communication standards and have enabled VoLTE and VoNR on their networks.
+AT&T, T-Mobile, and Verizon also sell SIM cards through their retail channels, both in-store and online.

-The top four wireless providers operate nationwide wireless networks which cover most of the population in the United States, while smaller carriers provide native network coverage across selected regions of the United States while supplementing nationwide coverage through roaming agreements with other carriers.
+The big three wireless providers operate nationwide wireless networks which cover most of the population in the United States, while smaller carriers provide native network coverage across selected regions of the United States while supplementing nationwide coverage through roaming agreements with other carriers.

 Facilities-based service providers

 The following tables lists service providers that own and manage their network equipment and facilities.
 Unless specified otherwise the subscriber count includes subscribers on the virtual networks hosted.